oliviergimenez/appendix_capturerecapture_review/README.md

-# A review of the past decade of capture-recapture: Ecological questions and methods
+# A review of the past decade of capture-recapture

 This repository contains the appendix, the data and codes for a paper submitted to Frontiers in Ecology and Evolution on reviewing the past decade of research in capture-recapture.